SBJ2000/Tunisair-Web-Application--Flight-Management-and-AI-Prediction/README.md

 For the back end part using Spring Boot , you need to have these dependecies :
 ![Spring Boot Dependecies](https://github.com/SBJ2000/Tunisair-Web-Application--Flight-Management-and-AI-Prediction/blob/main/Images/Spring%20Boot%20Dependecies.png)

+And to install them you can use this commande line: "mvn clean install", then run your Back-end application using  the start button from the IDE.

-And in the angular project you need to have this ones:
+In the angular project you need to have this ones:
 ![Angular Dependecies](https://github.com/SBJ2000/Tunisair-Web-Application--Flight-Management-and-AI-Prediction/blob/main/Images/Angular%20Dependencies.png)

+And to install them you can use the commande line : "npm install", then you can run your application using the commaned: "ng serve".
 ### Usage

 Let's have a look on the project with some screenshoots from inside :